AngusG/angusg.github.io/_news/announcement_8.md

 inline: true
 ---

-I will present work on batch normalization at the [Toronto Machine Learning Summit](https://torontomachinelearning.com/).
+Presented our work on batch normalization and model robustness at the [Toronto Machine Learning Summit](https://torontomachinelearning.com/).